ResourcesThe Future of Workplace Communication: Breaking Through the Digital Noise

 The Future of Workplace Communication: Breaking Through the Digital Noise

-In today’s digital-first world, internal communication teams face a paradox: employees are inundated with messages yet remain disconnected from critical information.
-With overflowing inboxes, constant pings from Teams or Slack, and underutilised intranet platforms, organisations struggle to ensure that employees see, absorb, and act on key messages.
+In today’s digital-first world, internal communication teams face a paradox: Your people are inundated with messages yet remain disconnected from critical information.
+With overflowing inboxes, constant pings from Teams or Slack, and underutilised intranet platforms, organisations struggle to ensure that colleagues see, absorb, and act on key messages.

 The Digital Overload Challenge

-The average employee receives 120+ emails per day.
+The average people receives 120+ emails per day.
 Add to that the barrage of chat notifications, newsletters, and corporate updates, and it’s no surprise that engagement rates are dropping.
-Employees are tuning out, overwhelmed by an always-on flow of information.
+People are tuning out, overwhelmed by an always-on flow of information.

 This shift in digital behaviour means that traditional internal communication methods—email updates, intranet announcements, and even team meetings—are no longer enough.
 Important messages often get buried or ignored amid the daily flood of digital noise.